MicrosoftDocs/memdocs/memdocs/intune/protect/windows-driver-updates-policy.md

 # required metadata

 title: Create Windows Driver updates policy for Windows 10 Windows 11 devices in Intune
-description: Create and manage policies that install Windows driver updates on Windows 10 and Windows 11 devices you manage with Microsoft Intune.
+description: Use Microsoft Intune to manage policies that install Windows driver updates on your Intune managed Windows 10 and Windows 11 devices.
 keywords:
 author: brenduns
 ms.author: brenduns